uvaai/dpr/_schedules/1 Fall 2025/index.md

 You can reach us at <ai@proglab.nl> for any practical matters or other questions.

-## Getting started

-1. Read more of the syllabus below.
-2. Install Python and other prerequisites through the installation instructions in the sidebar.

 ## Schedule

 The core schedule for this course, together with Inleiding Machine